monsoonmaelstrom/book2/book2.md

 “I know,” he says.
 “I always have.”

 I don’t bother to contradict him, because he’s right.
-“I need to go to talk to Lewis,” I tell him, as I quickly move to the mast and back down to the deck.
+“I need to go talk to Lewis,” I tell him, as I quickly move to the mast and back down to the deck.

 ----